isiahmeadows/mithril.js/mvp-utils.md

 These are all various utilities that are, unless otherwise listed, kept out of the core bundle, but they are part of the MVP of this proposal.

-## Vnode inspection Utilities

-This is exposed under `mithril/vnodes` and in the full bundle via `Mithril.Vnodes`.

-- `Vnodes.tag(vnode)` - Get the resolved tag name, component reference, or built-in component reference.
-- `Vnodes.attrs(vnode)` - Get the resolved attributes as an object, including `is` for DOM `is` attributes, `key` for the key, and `ref` for the ref, and `children` for the resolved children.
-This does *not* return the original instance, but always a clone of it, and it never returns an empty object.
-It does *not* clone the children, so be aware of that.
-    - This is mostly what components receive through the `attrs` cell.
-- `Vnodes.children(vnode)` - Equivalent to `Vnodes.attrs(vnode).children`, but avoids the overhead of creating a full attributes object.

-### Why?

-Given that [vnode allocation and inspection now requires interpretation](vnode-structure.md), there needs to be some standard library functions for easily inspecting various properties of attributes.

-## Composable refs

-This is exposed under `mithril/ref` and in the full bundle via `Mithril.Ref`.
-It exists to help make refs considerably more manageable.

-- `m(Ref, {join: ({...elems}) => ...}, (refs) => ...)` - Create a combined ref that invokes a callback once all named refs are received as well as if any of them update.
-- `m(Ref, {all: ([...elems]) => ...}, (refs) => ...)` - Create a combined ref that invokes a callback once all named refs are received as well as if any of them update.
-- `ref = refs(keyOrIndex)` - Create and get a ref linked to that key or index.
-    - Note: it must be either a number, a symbol, or a string, and you *should* coerce it first if it's not.
-- `ref = refs(null)` - Get a ref called to send an empty array, or `undefined` if named refs exist.
-- `value = refs()` - Get the resolved values or `undefined` if some are still pending.

-Notes:

-- The resulting refs only propagate the first argument, the element or component ref.
-- The returned `done` callback from the `join:`/`all:` callback replaces any previous ones on update.
-- These don't type check the values themselves apart from checking identity with a private sentinel object.
-- Be sure to *not* use these inside callbacks.

-This is implemented [here](https://github.com/isiahmeadows/mithril.js/blob/v3-redesign/src/ref.mjs), with an optimized ES5 implementation [here](https://github.com/isiahmeadows/mithril.js/blob/v3-redesign/src/optimized/ref.mjs).

-If you're using an ES6 environment, `mithril/proxy-ref` returns a similar API, but with a few changes for ease of use.

-- The main component is exposed via a named export `ProxyRef.Ref`
-- `ref = refs[keyOrIndex]` - Equivalent to `refs(keyOrIndex)`
-- `ref = refs[ProxyRef.fallback]` - Equivalent to `refs(false)`
-- `ref = refs[ProxyRef.resolved]` - Equivalent to `refs()`

-## Trusted vnodes

-This is exposed under `mithril/trust` and in the full bundle via `Mithril.Trust`. is a userland implementation of `m.trust`, something that's been around since v0.1.
-It's out-of-core because `innerHTML` is better for most use cases.

-- `m(Trust, {tag = "div", xmlns = null}, ...children)`
-    - `tag:` - The tag name to use for the temporary parent.
-By default, it uses `"div"`
-    - `xmlns:` - The namespace to use for the temporary parent.
-By default, it falls back to just using the default document namespace.
-    - `children:` - An array of children strings to render as part of the fragment.
-    - `ref:` - This provides an array of child nodes for its ref.

-This is implemented [here](https://github.com/isiahmeadows/mithril.js/blob/v3-redesign/src/trust.mjs), with an optimized implementation [here](https://github.com/isiahmeadows/mithril.js/blob/v3-redesign/src/optimized/trust.mjs).

-### Why?

-People are going to ask for it anyways, so why not?
-Plus, it shows off some of the flexibility of the component model.

 ## Router API

 This is exposed under `mithril/router` and in the full bundle via `Mithril.Router`.
 The default export is a global router instance.
 It depends on the internal path parsing utilities, but that's it.